vladimirschneider/To-Do-List/README.md

 });
 ```

 That's all.
-We can run demo and try create tasks.
+We can run demo and try to create tasks.

 Thank you.